pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

     appAcceleratorRuns(query:{username: "homer.simpson"})
     ```

-  - `namespace` and `name`: strings representing the accelerator which
+  - `namespace` and `name`: strings representing the accelerator that
   was used to create an application.
     For example: